 The use of marijuana for medicinal purposes has been a topic of controversy throughout the medical and political worlds for decades.

 While marijuana, also known as cannabis, has been used for thousands of years in healing and treatment, it’s currently illegal in many U.S. states.

 Regardless of its legal status, the question remains as to whether smoking marijuana is harmful to our lungs, especially for people living with chronic obstructive pulmonary disease (COPD).

-In the last several years, many people with sensitive lungs have turned to vaping with the idea that it is a safer smoking experience.
+In the last several years, many people with sensitive lungs have turned to vaping with the idea that it’s a safer smoking experience.
 But is vaping safer than smoking?
-Can COPD patients experience marijuana’s benefits from vapor?
-Read more about the facts on smoking and vaping marijuana.
+Can people with COPD experience marijuana’s benefits from vapor?

 Marijuana doesn’t have the exact same negative effects as smoking cigarettes.
 However, most health experts still warn against smoking the drug.
-That’s because smoking marijuana can harm your lungs or worsen respiratory issues.
-Even though cannabis rarely contains nicotine, marijuana smoke does contain harmful chemicals.
+That’s because smoking marijuana can harm your lungs or worsen respiratory issues that already exist for you.

 - airway irritants